doc-ai/tensorio/README.md

 ### Example Usage

-Given a TensorFlow Lite MobileNet ImageNet classification model that has been packaged into a Tensor/IO bundle ([bundled here](https://github.com/doc-ai/tensorio/tree/master/models/image-classification.tiobundle)), the model.json looks like:
+Given a TensorFlow Lite MobileNet ImageNet classification model that has been packaged into a Tensor/IO bundle ([bundled here](https://github.com/doc-ai/tensorio/tree/master/models/image-classification.tiobundle)), the model's description looks like:

 ```json
 {